 At 75g (2.65oz), the Edwin Jagger DE89 is a touch lighter than other popular razor systems.
-However, compared to a cartridge razor, the DE89 is nearly double in weight, which will take some getting used to if this is your first safety razor.
+However, when compared to a cartridge razor, the DE89 is nearly double in weight which will take some getting used to if this is your first safety razor.

 To summarize both the length and weight of all the razors here is a table for your review:

 |Edwin Jagger DE89||3.75″ / 9.5cm||2.65oz / 75g|

 The Edwin Jagger DE89 is a three-piece safety razor:

 This three-piece design allows you to easily clean each part individually when they begin to show signs of wear or grime buildup.

 The Edwin Jagger DE89 has a closed-comb scalloped safety bar: